 That’s the kind of woman you need to find.

 How would you have responded to these questions?
 I’d love to know.
-You can find more advice on my problem page
+What do you think about dating older men when you look young?
+You can find more advice on my problem page.